 In 1985, Nobuyoshi Tamura and Andre Nocquet met in order to establish the basis for the unification of Aikido in France.

-In 1990, Nocquet returned to Japan after an absence of 33 years to present Aikido Doshu Kisshomara Ueshiba a Gold Medal on behalf of the French Ministry of Youth and Sports.
+In 1990, Nocquet returned to Japan after 33 years to present Aikido Doshu Kisshomara Ueshiba a Gold Medal on behalf of the French Ministry of Youth and Sports.

 He wrote - O'Sensei, Morihei Ueshiba, which is a collection of reflections on the philosophy of the founder of aikido, and includes 80 photos.